Skilled Migration

 Which visa fits, and when

-Once the AHPRA pathway is engaged and the English question is resolved, the visa pathway becomes a concrete decision.
-Three pathways carry most of the SA-to-Australia medical and nursing volume.
+Once the AHPRA pathway is engaged and the English question is resolved, the visa becomes a concrete decision, but for a doctor the choice is narrower than most guidance suggests, and it turns on the type of registration you will hold.

 Family resettlement: the SA-specific layer